shabin5785/LearnAngularJS/Doc_3.md

  - How does adding the attribue bidning in directive work?
 It can be attribute of p tag or the directive.
 Answer is angular figures this out by checking the components and the directives.

  [highlightColor]="'yellow'"  and highlightColor="yellow"  shoudl work the same.
 With [] and '' and second with neither of them.
 But this type of property binding can be confused with real attribute of the component . so be careful using it.

+- A structural directive, like the one starting with *, will in backend, create a ng-template, and inject the code within that and then display it.
+We can choose not use the structural directive with * and use our own template.
+Both works the same way.